 Vinyl: Generic term for polyvinyl chloride or PVC, an extruded material used for window and door framing.

-Warm-edge: A type of insulating glass construction using an airspacer offering lower thermal conductance than traditional aluminum spacer.
+Warm-edge: A type of insulating glass construction using an airspacer offering lower thermal conductance than a traditional aluminum spacer.
 Warm-edge IG units typically offer higher resistance to condensation and an incremental improvement in window energy performance.

-WDMA: Window and Door Manufacturers Association.
+WDMA: The Window and Door Manufacturers Association.
 Formerly the National Wood Window and Door Association, this trade organization has established many standards related to wood window and door products.

 Weather-stripping: A material or device used to seal the openings, gaps, or cracks of venting window and door units to prevent water and air infiltration.

-Weep hole: A small opening in window or sill member through which water may drain to the building exterior.
+Weep hole: A small opening in a window or sill member through which water may drain to the building exterior.